bhatti/api-mock-service/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell contract    Executes contract client help        Help about any command version     Version will output the current build information
+  completion  Generate the autocompletion script for the specified shell config      config will output the current configuration contract    Executes contract client help        Help about any command version     Version will output the current build information

 Flags:
       --config string    config file
-      --dataDir string   data dir to store api contracts and history -h, --help             help for api-mock-service
+      --dataDir string   data dir to store API contracts and history -h, --help             help for api-mock-service
       --httpPort int     HTTP port to listen
       --proxyPort int    Proxy port to listen